 - Genealogical content (reporting of the history of the family, important life events, etc.) – 50 marks

 - Quality of presentation (uniqueness, creativity in telling the story, quality of writing) – 50 marks

-- The winner will receive £100 with second and third receiving £60 and £40 respectively.
+- The winner will receive £100 with second and third prizewinners receiving £60 and £40 respectively.
 The panel may decide not to award a prize.

-- Do not send your entry in pdf format because it is much more difficult to re-format it for subsequent publication in North Irish Roots.
+- The entry must not be in pdf format because it is much more difficult to re-format it for subsequent publication in North Irish Roots.

 - 2016: My Family Odyssey

 - 2012: Life in my Townland through the Eyes of my Ancestors